compbiomedeu/compbiomedeu.github.io/applications/HemoCell/hemocell_epcc.md

 The download, configuration and build procedure is similar to the procedure for Cartesius.
 We do not show the dowload steps which are identical.

 1 - Configure HemoCell build options

 Choose a toolchain between foss (GNU) and Intel.
-Here we use the 'CMakeLists.txt' file available on the github repository in branch 'cmakelists_architecture_specific_flags'.
+Here we use the CMakeLists.txt' file available on the github repository in branch 'cmakelists_architecture_specific_flags'.

 One can use predefined optimisation flags for given set of architectures ('archer', 'cartesius', 'cartesius-haswell', cartesius-broadwell') using the '-DARCH' flag.
 The default behaviour when this flag is not used is to use '-march=native' for the foss toolchain, and '-xHost -axAVX,AVX2,CORE-AVX2,AVX512' for the Intel toolchain.

 Remark: one can add additional flags using variables 'CXXFLAGS' or 'CMAKE_CXX_FLAGS'.

 ```bash